 How CPAs Do Weddings

 I always emphasize the value of knowing your end goal: being aware of what result you want before you start.
 That’s important when you plan a wedding as well as in business.
-I wanted my son and future daughter-in-law to feel loved and wanted to ensure that our guests had a good time while staying safe from Covid.
-I also felt that the wedding was a way to get the new couple off on the right foot as they became part of our family.
+For example, I wanted my son and future daughter-in-law to feel loved and wanted to ensure that our guests had a good time while staying safe from Covid-19.
+I also thought that the wedding was a way to get the new couple off on the right foot as they became part of our family.

 I even devised a drink calculator to estimate what we would need to ensure that our guests were all able to enjoy their cocktails and mocktails during our time together.
-You can find it here.
-In college I was the party planner who always worried we’d run out of beer, and I wanted to be sure that we had enough supplies on hand so all the guests could enjoy our unique signature drinks we had planned.
+(You can check it out too if you’d like!)
+In college, I was the party planner who always worried we’d run out of beer, and I wanted to be sure that we had enough supplies on hand so all the guests could enjoy the unique signature drinks we had planned.

-If you have read any of my previous blogs, you know that I am also a firm believer in being willing to pivot.
+I am also a firm believer in being willing to pivot.
 In weddings – as in business – there will always be unexpected developments.
 You need to be prepared to react and adapt.
-Like so many who had developed plans for events during 2020, we had to move dates around numerous times before pivoting to September.
+Like so many who had developed plans for events during the pandemic, we had to move dates around numerous times before finally settling on one that would work.

 In the end, everyone had a good time, my son got married, and me?
 I’m counting the days until I can organize another milestone family event (baby shower, wedding, come what may).

 At KBS CFO, inevitably, much of the work we perform requires the ability to effectively manage projects, from addressing a problem that needs to be solved during our monthly work to migrating to a new accounting system when the time comes.

 It comes with the territory of addressing the complexity of supporting a growing business.
 Need some help supporting your growing business?
 Contact KBS CFO and see if we can help.
 We serve clients both locally and all over the country.